 Research shows that students who are connected to their colleges do better academically and have an overall more positive experience.
 Becoming familiar with the career center and staff to develop a plan to identify and attain your career goals is an essential first step in making that connection.
 Students may schedule in-person, Skype, or telephone meetings with a career counselor at email@example.com or 814.262.3850.
 Appointments are recommended but walk-ins are welcome.
-For convenience, the Center operates from 8:30am - 4:30pm Monday through Friday with extended evening hours on Monday and Thursday until 7:00pm.
+For convenience, the Center operates from 8:30am - 4:30pm Monday through Friday with evening hours on Thursdays by appointment only.
 Students may work independently on any career-related topic using office resources, including computer technology and reference materials.
-More career center information and resources can be found online at myPeak.
+More Career Center information and resources can be found online at myPeak.

 CAREER EXPLORATION AND SELF ASSESSMENTS